harmonic-ai/datasets/minif2f/README.md

 # MiniF2F

-## More coming soon...
+## Related Results
-We have released our validation set, which was used to obtain the results reported in our [second blog post](https://www.harmonic.fun/news#blog-post-2-link).
-We are planning on releasing the train and test set soon.
+The results reported in our [second blog post](https://www.harmonic.fun/news#blog-post-2-link) are based on the validation set of this dataset.

 ## Our Improvements to MiniF2F
 To accurately assess our system's capabilities, we have made several improvements to MiniF2F: